1 1/2 cup water

 2 T soy sauce

-Crush the ginger slices in a plastic bag with a rolling pin to release the ginger "juices".
+Crush the ginger slices in a plastic bag with a rolling pin (or heavy rock!) to release the ginger “juices.”
 Heat 2 T sesame oil in a wok and brown the crushed ginger in the oil.
 Once browned, remove the ginger slices.
 Now saute the pork and mushrooms in the ginger flavored oil.
 Add soy sauce.

 At this point, you can either add the cooked rice made from the above rice cooker method or add the soaked (but not yet cooked) rice to the wok.

-Combine the cooked rice with the "sauce" (pork, mushrooms, etc) and serve.
+If you add the cooked rice, then just combine with the “sauce” and serve.

-Add the soaked rice to the wok, stir to combine ingredients, and add 1/2 cup hot water.
+If you add the soaked rice to the wok, proceed by adding 1/2 cup hot water.
 Cover wok and cook at high heat for 2 minutes.
 Stir again and add the remaining 3/4 cup of hot water.
 Continue stirring until rice is cooked.
 Cover wok and cook at low heat for an additional 10 minutes.
 Serve.